cisagov/icsnpp-s7comm/README.md

     * Modbus Zeek script extending logging capabilities of Zeek's default Modbus protocol parser

 ### Other Software
-Idaho National Laboratory is a cutting edge research facility which is a constantly producing high quality research and software.
-Feel free to take a look at our other software and scientific offerings at:
+Idaho National Laboratory is a national research facility with a focus on development of software and toolchains to improve the security of criticial infrastructure environments around the world.
+Please review our other software and scientific offerings at:

 [Primary Technology Offerings Page](https://www.inl.gov/inl-initiatives/technology-deployment)